Aditi-Mohan/guru_cool_v1/README.md

 ### Vocabulary
 _Aims to expand the user's grasp of English words, improve grammar and build a strong vocabulary._
-- The app contains a comprehensive list of words to which new words are added frequently.
+- The app contains a comprehensive list of words which is updated frequently.
 - The examples teach you the various contexts within which the words are used and their different forms - singular, plural, adjective, noun, verb, tenses, etc.
 - Provides a breakdown of the pronunciation and helps build spoken vocabulary.
 - Once learned, the user can add the word to their Archive to include in the subsequent Quizzes.